How To Water Your Garden To Get The Best Results

 To mulch, you can use any organic materials that are healthy for the ground around the base of your plants.
 Grass from your lawn, shredded leaves, even straw all work great to keep your plant from drying out.

-SLCG PRO TIP: Do NOT use mulch from other people unless you are sure of their garden and lawn care practices.
+SLCG PRO TIP: Do not use mulch from other people unless you are sure of their garden and lawn care practices.

 One year I was given several bags of leaves to use as mulch in my garden.
 A good idea I thought at the time, however, those leaves also came with a few pests that I did not have in my area.
 The following summer, my garden was full of hatching larvae that turned into a full infestation.